Are you looking for killer call to action examples that will inspire your customers to take action?

 This really goes a long way in building anticipation.

-Here, they encourage their users to “Tap into their creativity,” which is totally speaking their audience’s language.
+Here, Grammarly encourages its users to “Tap into their creativity,” which is totally speaking their audience’s language.

 Going back to blogs, we have another example from the popular digital marketer, Brian Dean.
 On his site, Backlinko, he uses a subtle call to action to encourage users to engage with his post.